adaltas/node-shell/doc/usage/tutorial.md

 **what you will learn, what do final app will achieve**

-This tutorial covers the basics of using Node.js Parameters.
+This tutorial covers the basics of using the Node.js Parameters package.
 It contains 4 sections:

 - What is Parameters?
 - Getting ready
 - Configuring application